How do I reserve a room for the upcoming academic year?

 What do I do if I lose my key?

 Students should contact Residence Life as soon as they realize their key is lost.
-Residence Life will order a new key from Facilities Management.
+Residence Life will do a work order to have the lock changed.
 Students will be informed when the new key is available for pick up.
-Fifty dollars will be charged to the student’s account through the Business Office.
+A fee in an amount defined in the Student Handbook will be charged to the student’s account through the Business Office.

 Something is broken in my room.
 How do I submit a work order?